vishnuyr/go/README.md

-# Starting a Rails version of the board game Go.
+# The boardgame Go for Rails.

 ## To do:

-- Fix bugs in removing dead groups
-- Limit moves to one per turn
-- Move group logic to front-end
+- Move group logic after stone placement to front-end.
-- WebSockets
 - Calculate territory
+- Style
+- Corner placeholders